sweepglass/eurosportplayer-dl/README.md

 ## Windows binary
 On the [release](https://github.com/raffam/eurosportplayer-dl/releases) page, there is a binary release for Windows.
 There should be no additional requirements to run the software from this release.

+*Note that these releases are generally behind the source code release.*

 ## Source code Requirements
-In order yo run the script from the source code, a Python 3 interpreter is required.
+In order yo run the script from the source code, a [Python 3](www.python.org) interpreter is required.
 Moreover, some Python packages are required too.
 You can install them using pip:

 `pip3 install -r requirements.txt`